zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 Conditional hold-taps can be useful with home-row modifiers for example.
 By setting `hold-enabler-keys` to include only the keys controlled by the opposite hand, conditional hold-taps can prevent one-handed "rolls" from accidentally triggering hold behaviors.

+Note that while for regular hold-tap behaviors a shorter `tapping-term` encourages hold decisions, the opposite is true for conditional hold-tap behaviors.
+For conditional hold-taps, a shorter `tapping-term` actually encourages tap decisions.
+This is because when the `tapping-term` expires, this triggers the behavior to decide as either a tap or a hold.
+But if the user has not yet had time to press one of the `hold-enabler-keys`, then the behavior will decide as a tap.
+Shortening the `tapping-term` thus gives the user less time to press one of the `hold-enabler-keys` to produce a hold behavior.

 #### Comparison to QMK

 The hold-preferred flavor works similar to the `HOLD_ON_OTHER_KEY_PRESS` setting in QMK.
 The 'balanced' flavor is similar to the `PERMISSIVE_HOLD` setting, and the `tap-preferred` flavor is similar to `IGNORE_MOD_TAP_INTERRUPT`.